-Free Accomodations lists, sales of Guide Books and any other equiries about The Monarch's Way.
+Free Accommodations lists, sales of Guide Books and any other enquiries about The Monarch's Way.

-We will be joined on the day by foot soldiers of Sir William Wallers Lifeguard of Horse and Sir Marmaduke Rawdon’s Regiment of Foote in 17th Centuary costume.
+We were joined on the day by foot soldiers of Sir William Wallers Lifeguard of Horse and Sir Marmaduke Rawdon’s Regiment of Foote in 17th Centuary costume.

-The Chair of Adur District council will make a presentation to Margaret Antill (wife of Trevor) on the promenade opposite The Carat Cafe at 3.30 approx.
+The Deputy Leader of Adur District Council Councillor Julie Searle made a presentation to Margaret Antill (wife of Trevor) on the promenade opposite The CARATS CAFE BAR.